top of page

 Post: Blog2_Post

 Research is becoming one of the most important ways for high school students to spend their time during the summer.
-Often considered a tier 1 or tier 2 extracurricular, using College Vine’s ranking system, research experience is a distinctive advantage in the college admission process, and has become an important activity on college applications.
-A research project has an even higher impact for high school students if the program that they attend is selective, or the research they do is published or reaches a broader audience.
+Often considered a tier 1 or tier 2 extracurricular, using College Vine’s ranking system, research for high school students is a distinctive advantage in the college admission process, and has become an important activity on college applications.

-In this post, we outline 25 summer research programs that high school students can apply to this summer.
-Some of these are free and some of them charge tuition.
+In this post, we outline 26 summer research programs that high school students can apply to this summer.
+These programs allow you to conduct rigorous research as a high school student across a variety of subjects, and some of them offer financial aid/college credit too!

 The Lumiere Research Scholar Program stands as a rigorous research program tailored for high school students.
 Stemming from the Lumiere Research Scholar Program, renowned for its extensive one-on-one research opportunities for high school students, the foundation provides the same access to independent research experiences at zero cost.